Dementia Friendly Newcastle

 Unison offer their trade union members free training and learning opportunities.
 They have some dementia awareness sessions in Newcastle.
 Contact your local representative for more information.

-Alzheimer’s Society’s research shows that many people are worried about ‘saying the wrong thing’ to people living with dementia.
-Almost all of us know someone affected yet, most people living with dementia feel isolated and lonely.
+Research shows that many people are worried about ‘saying the wrong thing’ to people living with dementia.
+Most people know someone affected yet, most people living with dementia feel isolated and lonely.
 A friendly face or a listening ear can make a great difference.

 • ‘Talk to me, smile, be a little patient and give me time to reply.’